 - Recruitment and Selection

 - Whistleblowing

+- Use of Physical Intervention

 - Staff Behaviour

 - Behaviour

 - Online Safety

 - Attendance

-• Health, Safety & Welfare
+- Health, Safety & Welfare

 Equalities Statement

 With regards to safeguarding we will consider our duties under the Equality Act 2010 and our general and specific duties under the Public Sector Equality Duty.
 General duties include: eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010.